 Search for that special Carnival food

 Mardi Gras isn’t only about the parades and parties –food is at the core of every celebration.
-Our restaurants are open and ready to serve you at a table or provide takeout to your home.
-Copeland’s of New Orleans has “Feed Your Krewe” food packages and a Mardi Gras King Cake Cheesecake on the menu these next few weeks.
+Our restaurants are open and ready to serve you at a table or provide takeout to your home, including these restaurants with special Mardi Gras menus.
+Highlights include Copeland’s of New Orleans, which has “Feed Your Krewe” food packages and a Mardi Gras King Cake Cheesecake on the menu these next few weeks.
 Reginelli’s is bringing back their Cajun Crawfish Pizza, King Cake Cocktails and King Cake Bread Pudding.
 Not in New Orleans?
 Goldbelly will ship you the same po-boy you’d be eating in between parades on Endymion Saturday (Parkway’s roast beef, obviously).
 Oh, and we can’t forget about Popeye’s.
 You can’t let a Mardi Gras season go by without driving through a Popeye’s.

 Experience Mardi Gras from home

-Commander's Palace National Wine & Cheese Show is bringing a Mardi Gras Extravaganza to homes across the country on February 10.
-Click here to learn more and get tickets to this festive virtual event.
+- Commander's Palace National Wine & Cheese Show: This virtual series has taken the nation by storm, so it's no surprise that a special Mardi Gras episode is on the horizon.
+Click here to learn more and get tickets to this festive virtual event, held on February 10.

 Dress in Mardi Gras style

 From headdresses to Mardi Gras-themed socks, there’s a little purple, green and gold for everyone to be found in local shops.
 Meyer The Hatter has Mardi Gras Saints & Pelicans caps available now, and St. Claude Social Club is your go-to spot for unique clothing and accessories.
+NOLA Lapel Pins has a special Mardi Gras pin collection featuring floats, doubloons, king cake and other iconic symbols of the season.
 Dirty Coast, Fleurty Girl and Perlis have t-shirts, ties and everything in sequins.
 Don’t forget to add a festive face mask to your costume for Mardi Gras 2021.